 - high emphasis of collecting job date

 The Design Process

-Through my design process, I sought to get an understanding of our existing system, mindsets of our pros and customers, the team’s assumptions, and to form my opinions of the problem space, how we might approach solutions, and whether our scoping is appropriate.
+Through my design process, I sought to get an understanding of our existing system, mindsets of our pros and customers, test the team’s assumptions, and form my own opinions of the problem space, how we might approach solutions, and whether our scoping is appropriate.

 These learnings helped us to align on guiding principles and core areas of focus for this project, particularly:

 - of approximate payout dates

 - Exuding trustworthiness

 - the need for payout accounts

 - Placing emphasis on Identity & fraud prevention